 - This Company is suitable to be used as one component in several in a diversified investment portfolio.
 Investors should consider carefully the proportion of their portfolio invested into this Company. - Active management techniques that have worked well in normal market conditions could prove ineffective or detrimental at other times. - The Company could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the Company. - Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
 The value of your investment may fall as a result. - If a Company's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio diversified across more countries. - The return on your investment is directly related to the prevailing market price of the Company's shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the Company.
-As a result losses (or gains) may be higher or lower than those of the Company's assets. - Where the Company invests in assets which are denominated in currencies other than the base currency then currency exchange rate movements may cause the value of investments to fall as well as rise. - The Company may use gearing as part of its investment strategy.
-If the Company utilises its ability to gear, the profits and losses incurred by the Company can be greater than those of a Company that does not use gearing. - All or part of the Company's management fee is taken from its capital.
-While this allows more income to be paid, it may also restrict capital growth or even result in capital erosion over time.
+As a result losses (or gains) may be higher or lower than those of the Company's assets. - The Company may have a particularly concentrated portfolio (low number of holdings) relative to its investment universe and an adverse event impacting only a small number of holdings can create significant volatility or losses for the Company. - Where the Company invests in assets which are denominated in currencies other than the base currency then currency exchange rate movements may cause the value of investments to fall as well as rise. - The Company may use gearing as part of its investment strategy.
+If the Company utilises its ability to gear, the profits and losses incurred by the Company can be greater than those of a Company that does not use gearing.